linde/gkee-fleet-tenacy-examples/fleet-tenancy-by-user-journey/readme.md

 #  Usage

 The idea is to step through the various phases which, so far, are named in alphabetical order.
-We are using different terraform projects because this is expected in actual usage, project level settings are separate from any specific team setup, etc. This allows for multiple teams to be set up under a fleet project independantly.
+We are using different terraform projects because this is expected in actual usage -- project level settings are separate from any specific team setup, etc. This allows for multiple teams to be set up under a fleet project independantly.
 Importantly, it also allows for teams to be torn down without coordinating affecting the critical fleet project.